What is the primary purpose of prescribing opiates?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

 The primary purpose of prescribing opiates is to treat pain.
-Opiates, which are derived from the opium poppy or synthesized to mimic its effects, are highly effective at managing various levels of pain, from mild to severe.
-They work by binding to specific receptors in the brain and spinal cord that are involved in the perception of pain, thereby altering the way the brain and body respond to discomfort.
+Opiates, which are derived from the opium poppy or synthesized to mimic naturally occurring substances, are effective in providing relief from both acute and chronic pain conditions.
+They work by binding to specific receptors in the brain and spinal cord, thereby altering the perception of pain and emotional response to it.

 Subscribe